-(a) Adult and youth programs
+(a) Youth and adult programs

-Allocation of adult and youth funds to local areas is based on the formulas described in WIOA Secs.
-133(b)(2) and 128(b)(2), respectively.
+Allocation of youth and adult funds to local areas is based on the formulas described in WIOA Secs.
+128(b)(2) and 133(b)(2), respectively.4

 (b) Dislocated worker program

 Allocation of dislocated worker funds to local areas is based on factors and weights determined appropriate by the Governor, which are listed in Table 1.